Everything we know about Harmony Montgomery’s disappearance

 Kevin said he contacted DCYF that time and had also noticed Mr Montgomery subject Harmony to other forms of “abusive discipline” including scrubbing a toilet with her toothbrush and her being “spanked hard on the butt”.

-Officials said Mr Montgomery is not cooperating with the investigation and refused to say where his daughter is.
+Officials said Mr Montgomery is not cooperating with the investigation into his daughter’s disappearance and has refused to say where she is.

 The day after her husband’s arrest, Ms Montgomery was arrested on one felony charge of welfare fraud for allegedly fraudulently collecting welfare benefits for the missing child between December 2019 and June 2021.